-A student who has been withdrawn from a class as a result of violating the College's Attendance Procedure can appeal for reinstatement into the class.
+A student who has been unofficially withdrawn from a class as a result of non-attendance can appeal for reinstatement into the class.
 During the appeal procedure, the student will continue to attend the class until the issue is resolved.
 The student has three (3) business days from the date of withdrawal to implement the appeal process, which is delineated below: